Wentworth Lear Historic Houses

 The Wentworth Lear Historic Houses (formerly Wentworth-Gardner & Tobias Lear Historic House Association) are a pair of adjacent historic houses on the south waterfront in Portsmouth, New Hampshire.
-Both buildings and an 18th-century warehouse are owned by the Wentworth Lear Historic Houses and are operated as a house museum.
+Both buildings and an 18th-century warehouse were owned by the Wentworth Lear Historic Houses and were operated as a house museum.
+Only the Wentworth-Gardner house is a museum.
 They are located at the corner of Mechanic and Gardner Streets.
 The two houses, built c.
 1750–60, represent a study in contrast between high-style and vernacular Georgian styling.
 The Wentworth-Gardner House is a National Historic Landmark, and the houses are listed as the Wentworth-Gardner and Tobias Lear Houses on the National Register of Historic Places.

 Tobias Lear House

 The Tobias Lear House is a 2 1/2-story wood-frame structure built c.
 1750.
 It has clapboard siding, a hip roof with pedimented gable-roof dormers, and interior chimneys.
 Its main facade is three bays wide, with a central entry framed by pilasters and topped by a triangular pediment.
 The house has only modest woodwork detailing, both on its inside and outside.

 The house was built by Tobias Lear, a merchant and ship's captain.
 His son, also named Tobias Lear, was private secretary to President George Washington, and hosted Washington in this house during his visit to Portsmouth in 1789.
 The house was sold out of the Lear family in 1861, and acquired in 1917 by architectural preservationist Wallace Nutting.
 It was later purchased by the Society for the Preservation of New England Antiquities (SPNEA, now Historic New England), who transferred it to its present owners in 1940.
+The Lear House was sold to a private owner who turned it into an Airbnb in 2021.